-You can mount Object Storage Service (OSS) buckets to Container Service for Kubernetes (ACK) clusters.
+You can use Object Storage Service (OSS) volumes in Container Service for Kubernetes (ACK) clusters.
+This topic describes the features, storage classes, use scenarios, limits, and billing rules of OSS volumes.

-Only statically provisioned OSS buckets can be mounted to ACK clusters.
+Only statically provisioned OSS volumes can be mounted to ACK clusters.
+Dynamically provisioned OSS volumes are not supported.

 The following section describes how to configure a statically provisioned OSS volume: